CMSgov/bcda-static-site/src/_pages/v3/welcome-pilot.md

 - Explore [Introducing BCDA v3]({{ '/v3/introducing-v3.html' | relative_url }}) <span class="usa-tag margin-x-1 bg-accent-warm">New</span>
 - Review [How to Migrate to v3]({{ '/v3/api-documentation/how-to-migrate-v3.html' | relative_url }}) <span class="usa-tag margin-x-1 bg-accent-warm">New</span>

-If you’re missing an invite to the kick off or office hours, or have general questions, contact <a href="mailto:bcapi@cms.hhs.gov">bcapi@cms.hhs.gov</a>.
+Need help?
+Contact us at  <a href="mailto:bcapi@cms.hhs.gov">bcapi@cms.hhs.gov</a> if you’re missing invites to the kick-off or office hours, or if you have general questions.

 We look forward to joining you in what we hope will be a fun and enlightening program.

-## Pilot program schedule
+## Early access program schedule

 <ul class="usa-collection">
 {% capture date1 %}